 Directors of the Institute

-General inquires regarding the Master of Arts in Biblical Studies may be directed to the Director of Graduate Admissions or the Director of the Master of Arts in Biblical Studies program.
+Inquiries on the Master of Arts in Biblical Studies program may be sent to the Director of Graduate Admissions or the Director of the Master of Arts in Biblical Studies program.